 The accreditation process culminates in a comprehensive audit to guarantee that the professional standards required for accreditation are contained in the policy manual, and to verify that the officers of the department are putting them into practice.
 The Buhl Police Department first attained accreditation in 2002 under the guidance of then Chief Terry Tipton.
 We then were re-accredited in 2008 under Chief Ron Romero, in 2013 under Chief Eric Foster and in 2021 under the current Chief Jeremy Engbaum.
 The Idaho Chiefs of Police Association recently changed the standard for re-accreditation auditing from every five years to every three years, raising the standards to a new level to more frequently audit agencies and increase professionalism in Idaho law enforcement.
 The Buhl Police Department intends to continue to meet these standards of professionalism so we can continue to provide the best service possible to the citizens of the City of Buhl.

-On Behalf of the men and Women of the Buhl Police Department, welcome to our website and thank you for taking the time to learn about our organization.
-I'm honored to have the privilege of serving the community and as the police chief, I invite you to browse our website and hope you find the information to be helpful and informative.
+On behalf of the men and women of the Buhl Police Department, welcome to our website.
+Thank you for taking the time to learn about our organization.
+I'm honored to have the privilege of serving our community as the Chief of Police.
+I invite you to browse our website and hope you find the information to be helpful and informative.

 The Buhl Police Department operates on a daily basis under a strong police/community partnership philosophy.
 Our policing philosophy balances a foundation of traditional policing concepts with innovative and progressive methods to help evolve with our citizens into the future.

 I am a firm believer in surrounding oneself with exemplary individuals.
 I greatly appreciate the opportunity to watch, listen and learn from many dedicated community servants, such as our council members, the mayor, city department heads, city employees and members of the Buhl Police Department staff.
 Each day I will work hard to follow their good examples and lead your police department in a professional, responsible, and progressive direction.